 |

-More recently Jason persevered through six wretched months in Norwegian Cruise Line’s “Illusionarium”, a magical spectacular that sailed from the Caribbean to the 2016 Olympics in Rio de Janiero: it was Hell.
-In total, this litany of maltreatment has traversed all 50 of the United States, fifteen countries, and four continents.
-Mr Guy was born on the pinky of Michigan, grew up on the coast of Maine, and lives in New York City. |
+In all, this litany of maltreatment has traversed all 50 of the United States and fifteen countries across four continents.
+Mr Guy was born on the pinky of Michigan, grew up on the coast of Maine, and lives in New York City.